BlueBrain/e-model-packager/e_model_packages/synaptic_plasticity/extra_data/scripts/README.md

 Running the simulation should be as easy as:

-    sh run.sh
+    sh run.sh config_path

+Where config_path is the path to a specific config file.
+You will find the available config files in the config folder.
 It will run the post-synaptic cell using pre-defined spike train of the pre-synaptic cell to stimulate the synapses.

 You can also do a true pair simulation, where both the pre-synaptic and the post-synaptic cells.
 This should be as easy as:

-    sh run_pairsim.sh
+    sh run_pairsim.sh config_path

+Where config_path is the path to a specific config file.
+You will find the available config files in the config folder.

-Once the simulation is done, the output is stored as output.h5.
-If the precell has been simulated too, its output is stored as output_precell.h5.
+Once the simulation is done, the output is stored as output_{protocol_details}.h5.
+If the precell has been simulated too, its output is stored as output_precell_{protocol_details}.h5.

+Please, bear in mind that, since it is difficult to make the pre-synaptic cell spike at exactly the same time as in the pre-recorded spike-train file
+(especially when the pre-synaptic cell has to spike multiple times in a row), the results of the 'true pair' simulation might differ slightly from those of the 'post-synaptic cell only' simulation.

+All the config files are working for both the 'post-synaptic cell only' and the 'true pair' simulations.

 ## Funding & Acknowledgment